CYBAVO/ios_wallet_sdk_sample/docs/private_chain.md

   - Financial Management Services

 - Advantages of a private chain:
-    1. Free, zero transaction fee for inner transfer
+    1. Free; zero transaction fee for inner transfer
-    2. Faster then public chain
+    2. Faster; faster than public chain
-    3. Community, referral system is possible
+    3. Community; referral system is possible

 - Easy to implement, sharing APIs with the public chain.